KenKundert/networth/README.rst

     A dictionary containing information about cryptocurrency prices that are to be downloaded from cryptocompare.com.

+    To avoid caching issues it is recommended that *cryptocompare* files be placed in the shared *config* file if multiple profiles need it.

     tokens:
         A dictionary of crytpocurrency tokens that should be available for use.
         The key of the dictionary is the token symbol, the value is the category